Personal and Dependency Exemptions

 Although taxpayers with children will lose the exemption for dependents, there is a new credit for dependents of up to $500 for each qualified dependent who is not eligible for the child tax credit.
 This credit phases out for taxpayers earning $400,000 per married filing jointly and $200,000 for everyone else.

 Itemizers will receive less of a deduction.
-Prior to 2018, people who itemized instead of claiming the standard deduction could claim both itemized deductions plus the personal exemption.
+Prior to 2018, people who itemized instead of claiming the standard deduction could claim both itemized deductions + the personal exemption.
 By eliminating the personal exemption, itemizes will lose more than $4000 of deductions.
-For instance, if a single taxpayer claimed $12,000 of itemized deductions, then the taxpayer could both deduct the $12,000 plus a personal exemption, which in 2018 would have been $4100.
+For instance, if a single taxpayer claimed $12,000 of itemized deductions, then the taxpayer could both deduct the $12,000 + a personal exemption, which in 2018 would have been $4100.
 Under the new Republican tax plan, the taxpayer can only claim the $12,000 standard deduction.
-This won't make much difference for the wealthy, most of whom have tens of thousands of dollars of itemized deductions, but for the millions of taxpayers who claim the mortgage interest deduction, medical or dental deductions, state and local, or property taxes, charitable deductions, interest paid on money borrowed for investments, such as margin interest, or other itemized deductions, it will make a significant difference.
+This won't make much difference for the wealthy, most of whom have tens of thousands of dollars of itemized deductions, but for the millions of taxpayers who claim the mortgage interest deduction, medical or dental deductions, state and local, or property taxes, charitable deductions, interest paid on money borrowed for investments, such as margin interest, or other itemized deductions, it will make a big difference.

-When claiming deductions for dependents, the correct Social Security number or taxpayer identification number of each dependent must be listed on the return of the taxpayer claiming the deduction; otherwise, it will be denied.
+When claiming deductions or credits for dependents, the correct Social Security number or taxpayer identification number of each dependent must be listed on the return of the taxpayer claiming the deduction; otherwise, it will be denied.

 A dependent must also meet the resident or citizen test at least some time during the year when the dependency exemption is claimed.
 The dependent must be a: